outendesigns/tagudashi/README.md

 # Tagudashi
 Easily display HTML code within a webpage!
 # Why Tagudashi?
 Displaying HTML code on a webpage is surprisingly tricky—browsers try to render the tags instead of showing them, forcing developers to manually escape characters or rely on bulky tools.
-Tagudashi solves this by automatically turning HTML into safe, readable code blocks, with optional syntax highlighting, so examples look clean without extra effort.
+Tagudashi solves this by turning HTML into safe, readable code blocks, with syntax highlighting, so examples look clean with minimal effort.
 ## Example Usage:
 ### 1. Add the CDN to your page header
 `<script src="https://outendesigns.github.io/tagudashi/tagudashi.js"></script>`